Your Cart ()

 Carpet compression

 Fourth, gun safes are designed to withstand a certain amount of weight and pressure due to how they're made.
-The carpeting could compress under the gun safe eventually leading it to fall over because there is no support underneath for it when you place gun safes on the carpet.
+The carpeting could compress under the gun safe, eventually leading it to fall over because there is no support underneath when you place gun safes on the carpet.

 Is it safe to put a gun safe on the carpet?